What is genetic variation?

 These factors include

-Sometimes a person may not have inherited a trait, but some conditions have modified the individual to exhibits specific traits.
+Sometimes a person may not have inherited a trait, but some conditions have modified the individual to exhibit specific traits.
 If a child with brown eyes acquires a disease that affects his eyes and turns them yellow, that may be a diseased induced variation.